 Make the crumb first just by mixing the dry stuff together and then cutting in the butter.
 It should be a chunky mixture.

-The rest of the batter is pretty standard.
+The rest of the batter for the Meyer Lemon Coffee Cake is pretty standard.
 Start it by creaming together the butter and sugar and add in all that lovely lemon zest.

 Once that is light and fluffy, add in the eggs and vanilla.
 Then add in the dry ingredients and the Greek yogurt.